lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 * Computer running Linux (Centos7, Ubuntu 18_10, Fedora 29, macOS)
 * Multiple CPU cores are ideal; a 4 core CPU at minimum would be recommended
-* At least 16 Gb RAM - this is sufficient for mapping against the human genome and can report a full MinION flowcell worth of sequence data.
+* At least 24 Gb RAM - this is sufficient for mapping against the human genome and can report a full MinION flowcell worth of sequence data.
 The packaged dataset uses just human chromosome 4 and 8Gb RAM is sufficient
-* At least 15 Gb spare disk space for analysis and data files; using a 30X human dataset would require approximately 500 Gb of available storage space.
+* At least 25 Gb spare disk space for analysis and data files; using a complete 30X human dataset would require approximately 500 Gb of available storage space.
-* Runtime with provided example data - approximately 45 minutes
+* Runtime with provided example data - approximately 1 hour (assuming a recent 4 core processor and sufficient RAM)

 \pagebreak